erdogant/distfit/docs/pages/html/_sources/Performance.rst.txt

 	ax.set_ylim([0, 0.001])
 	ax.legend()

 The code above results in the underneath figure, where we have varying sample sizes on the x-axis, and the RSS score on the y-axis.
 The lower the RSS score (towards zero) the better the fit.
 What we clearly see is that orange is jumping up-and-down.
-This is the smooting windows 2.
+This is smooting window=2.
 Tip: do not use this.
 Interesting to see is that **not** smooting shows the best fit by an increasing number of samples.
-From *7000* samples, the smooting window does improve the fitting at all anymore.
-Note that number may be different across data sets.
-The conlusion is that the smooting window seems only to be usefull with very small samples sizes.
-Similar results were also seen for continous data.
+As an example, smooting does **not** improve the fitting anymore in case of more then *7000* samples.
+Note that this number may be different across data sets.
+The conlusion is that smooting seems only usefull for small(er) samples sizes.
+Similar results were also seen for continuous data.

 .. _int_smooth_samples_sizes: